-- 17.1 Election to Union Office An employee elected or appointed to a position in the Union that requires a part or all of his/her time will be given an unpaid leave of absence up to one (1) year upon written application. - 17.2 Port of Seattle Labor-Management Committee(s) The Port and the Union recognize the importance of a collective bargaining and employee relations climate in the Port that encourages cooperative efforts and joint problem-solving amongst all involved parties to better serve the public, increase productivity, reduce waste, improve safety, improve morale, and recruit, train and retain quality employees.
-In the interest of meeting these challenges, the Port and the Union agree to establish labor-management committee(s) where mutually agreed. - 17.3 Bulletin Boards The Port agrees to permit the Union shop stewards and business representatives to post on designated Port bulletin boards the announcement of meetings, election of officers, and other Union material. - 17.4 Shop Stewards The Union shall appoint a shop steward.
+- 16.1 Election to Union Office An employee elected or appointed to a position in the Union that requires a part or all of his/her time will be given an unpaid leave of absence up to one (1) year upon written application. - 16.2 Port of Seattle Labor-Management Committee(s) The Port and the Union recognize the importance of a collective bargaining and employee relations climate in the Port that encourages cooperative efforts and joint problem-solving amongst all involved parties to better serve the public, increase productivity, reduce waste, improve safety, improve morale, and recruit, train and retain quality employees.
+In the interest of meeting these challenges, the Port and the Union agree to establish labor-management committee(s) where mutually agreed.

+- 16.3 Bulletin Boards The Port agrees to permit the Union shop stewards and business representatives to post on designated Port bulletin boards the announcement of meetings, election of officers, and other Union material. - 16.4 Shop Stewards The Union shall appoint a shop steward.
 The shop stewards may conduct representational responsibilities including, but not limited to, attending grievance, Weingarten and Loudermill meetings during his/her regular scheduled shift, without a loss of regular compensation, if excused from work by the employee's manager/designee.
-Port management must approve use of Port facilities for Union business outside of these processes in advance and employee attendance will be on unpaid time. - 17.5 Safety The Port, Union and employees agree to comply with all applicable safety laws and regulations.
+Port management must approve use of Port facilities for Union business outside of these processes in advance and employee attendance will be on unpaid time. - 16.5 Safety The Port, Union and employees agree to comply with all applicable safety laws and regulations.
 In the event an employee discovers or identifies an unsafe condition s/he will immediately notify the manager/designee.
 No employee will be disciplined for reporting an unsafe condition.
 No employee will be required to use unsafe equipment or work in an unsafe environment.
-Any safety protection device required by the employer

-- or the State of Washington shall be supplied by the employer, with the exception of Safety Shoes (See Article 17.7). - Reprimands Letters of reprimand for cause shall be expunged from employee personnel files within two (2) years so long as there is no reoccurrence of the conditions for the reprimand. - 17.7 Footwear Allowances The Port shall reimburse employees who have accrued at least 1,000 hours of work up to eighty (\$80) dollars each contract year for the purchase price or repair of ASTM approved electrical hazards standard footwear Z41PT99 and F2413-05. - 17.8 Parking In the event employees are not allowed to park in the parking garage or park free of charge, the Port agrees to negotiate such impact on the employees. - 17.9 Flexible Spending Account Employees shall be eligible for participation in the Port of Seattle's Flexible Spending account program.
-Eligibility and participation of employees shall be subject to the terms and conditions of such plan including any plan amendment, revision or possible cancellation.
-It is further agreed that content of the plan itself, plan administration and any determination made under the plan shall not be subject to the grievance or to any other Provision of this Addendum or to negotiation by the Union. - 17.10 Long Term Care Insurance Employees shall be eligible to participate in the voluntary, employee-paid Long Term Care insurance plan made available to Port non-represented employees.
-Eligibility and participation of employees shall be subject to the terms and conditions of such plan including any plan amendment, revision or possible cancellation.
-It is further agreed that the content of the plan itself, plan administration and any determination made under the plan shall not be subject to the grievance procedure or to any other provisions of this agreement or to negotiation by the Union. - 17.11 Audio/Visual Work Jurisdiction Re-opener Either party may agree to reopen the agreement to negotiate and/or discuss the sharing of jurisdiction over audio/visual equipment duties with the Utility Worker classification.
+Any safety protection device required by the employer or the State of Washington shall be supplied by the employer, with the exception of Safety Shoes (See Article 17.7). - 16.6 Reprimands Letters of reprimand for cause shall be expunged from employee personnel files within two (2) years so long as there is no reoccurrence of the conditions for the reprimand. - 16.7 Footwear Allowances The Port shall pay employees who have accrued at least 1,000 hours of work a one hundred dollar (\$100) stipend each contract year for the purchase price or repair of approved footwear meeting the ASTM F2413-05 standard.
+The stipend shall be paid in the first pay period of each contract year. - 16.8 Parking In the event employees are not allowed to park in the parking garage or park free of charge, the Port agrees to negotiate such impact on the employees. - 16.9 Audio/Visual Work Jurisdiction Re-opener Either party may agree to reopen the agreement to negotiate and/or discuss the sharing of jurisdiction over audio/visual equipment duties with the Utility Worker classification.

-ARTICLE 18: SAVINGS CLAUSE
+ARTICLE 17: SAVINGS CLAUSE